 In 1931, flooding caused the cellar of the hotel to flood, the flooding was caused by a ventilator that was not blocked off.

 In 1934, two bicycles were stolen from the premises.

-In 1936, the lease of the hotel was sold by Mrs L. J. Donovan to Mr R. Donovan.
+In 1936, the lease of the hotel was handed over by Mrs L. J. Donovan to Mr R. Donovan.

-In 1938, Mr W. Hawkshaw brought the lease of the Hotel from Mr Roy Donovan.
+In 1938, Mr William Hawkshaw brought the lease of the Hotel from Mr Roy Donovan.

 In 1937, three bags of Chaff were stolen from a shed and in 1939 there was a theft of Cigarettes and Liquor.

 In 1939, Mr Hawkshaw ‘disposed of his business’ due to ill health and the business was taken up by Mr Lawrence from Melbourne, Mr Hawkshaw died in Deniliquin on January 19 1940.

 In 1944, Percy Lynch was mentioned as the licensee when he was fined for failing to enter than names of the lodgers in the register.